Solve the mystery of rare and ultra-rare genetic diseases

 Research case submission and review process:

-- Use the TGH case submission template to prepare a 1–2-page summary that includes the patient’s phenotype, the variant to be studied, all the supportive molecular and biological information to make the case.
+- Use the TGH Case Submission Template and Guidelines to prepare a 1–2-page summary that includes the patient’s phenotype, the variant to be studied, all the supportive molecular and biological information to make the case.
 While not a requirement, you may add a plan for how to study your variant (functional studies), any preliminary data you may have and any UofA basic researcher(s) who you would like to work with.

 - Submit your summary to Farah Hassan, WCHRI research coordinator, by one of the submission deadlines listed below.
 Farah will invite you to the next available TGH advisory committee so that you can present and discuss your case with the scientific advisory panel.